Online Loans That Accept BC Disability Income

 • Be wary of payday loan scams.
 Be cautious of where you share your personal and financial information online.
 Only apply to a licensed payday lender that follows BC payday loan regulations.

-Installment loans are offered by alternative lenders with lenient eligibility requirements, including those who accept BC disability assistance.
-These loans have lower loan amounts, shorter loan terms and higher interest rates compared to conventional personal loans.
-Still, they are typically cheaper than payday loans if you’re considering different disability loans in BC.
-You can also easily apply online and get the money as soon as the same day.
+Installment loans come from alternative lenders with flexible eligibility criteria, including acceptance of BC disability assistance as income.
+These loans have lower loan amounts, shorter loan terms and higher interest rates than traditional personal loans.
+Still, they are typically cheaper than payday loans.
+You can also apply online easily and get the money as soon as the same day.

 • Pay in installments.
-Unlike payday loans, you make equal payments over time, usually bi-weekly or monthly.
+You make equal payments over time, usually bi-weekly or monthly, unlike payday loans.

 • No prepayment penalties.
-You can often pay off your installment loan early without facing any fees.
+You can often pay off your installment loan early without facing any fees, though this is also a feature of payday loans.

 • Know how much you’ll pay in interest and fees.
 You may find that the lender charges a hefty broker or surety fee, which will drive up the cost of your loan.